Aston University: Predecessor institutions

 The origins of Aston University are a School of Metallurgy formed in the Birmingham and Midland Institute in 1875.
 The Birmingham Municipal Technical School separated from the Institute in 1895, teaching chemistry, physics, metallurgy and electrical engineering; it expanded and by 1917 was also teaching botany and other subjects to trainee teachers.
 In 1911, commercial classes were introduced and grew into an independent School of Commerce by 1916.
 The school changed its name in 1927 to the Birmingham Central Technical College, to reflect its changing approach to teaching technology.

 In 1951, the Technical College was renamed the College of Technology, Birmingham, and work began on the Main Building at Gosta Green.
 In 1956, it became the first elite designated college of advanced technology and underwent a major expansion.
 It moved into buildings that were constructed between 1949 and 1955 to a design by Ashley & Newman.
 Princess Margaret laid one of the first foundation stones at the base of the new building in 1951.
 The building is one of Europe's largest freestanding brick buildings.
-In 1955, the College of Advanced Technology was opened by Her Majesty The Queen.
+In 1955, the College of Advanced Technology was opened by Queen Elizabeth II.
 The college expanded again to a design by the City Architect of Birmingham Alwyn Sheppard Fidler between 1957 and 1965.

-The car manufacturer Aston Martin took one part of its name from the nearby Aston University combining it with that of its co-founder Lionel Martin.